Gyokuro – Den's Tea website

 Why Gyokuro is called "Jade Dew"?

-One of the meanings of "Gyoku" is a beautiful stone similar to jadeite or nephrite.
-Both of these are often classified as Jade.
-"Ro" means dew.
-Consequently Gyokuro means beautiful or Jade dew.
-As important, a brewed cup has a bright green color like liquid Jade.
+The word gyoku refers to a beautiful stone similar to jadeite or nephrite.
+Both of these are often classified as jade.
+Ro means dew so, put together, gyokuro means something like "jade dew".
+A brewed cup of this tea has a bright green color like liquid jade.

-Gyokuro contains more chlorophyll than other teas since it grows under shade cloths for several weeks and that brings out its dark green color both in the tea leaf and cup.
+Gyokuro contains more chlorophyll than other teas since it grows under shade cloths for several weeks.
+This shading brings out its dark green color both in the tea leaf and in the cup.

 Unique Production

-After new buds start to flush on the tea plant, Gyokuro is grown in the shade for a few weeks until harvest.
-The shading reduces photosynthesis resulting in leaves containing a high level of chlorophyll bringing out Gyokuro's dark green color.
-It also increases L-Theanine, the amino acid which brings its sweet full-bodied flavor.
-L-Theanine can only stay in the leaf while it is in the shade.
-It will turn to tannin under full sunlight.
+After new buds start to flush on the tea plant, gyokuro is grown in the shade for a few weeks until harvest.
+The shading reduces photosynthesis, resulting in leaves that contain a high level of chlorophyll.
+This is what brings out gyokuro's dark green color.
+It also increases L-theanine, the amino acid which imparts a soft, sweet, full-bodied flavor.
+L-theanine can only stay in the leaf while it is in the shade.
+It will turn into tannin under full sunlight.

-At harvest in the Gyokuro garden, new buds and tea leaves are left to grow longer than those in a Sencha garden.
+When it is harvest time in the gyokuro garden, new buds and tea leaves are left to grow longer than those in a sencha garden.
 The picker sandwiches the stem softly in their fingers and pulls off several young leaves at the same time.
-For Gyokuro, pulling is a better description than picking as for Sencha.
+People harvest gyokuro more by "pulling" then by "picking".

-The processes after picking leaves are the same as Sencha - steaming, rolling, kneading, drying, sifting, roasting and often blending.
-Gyokuro is considered to be the highest grade of loose leaf tea among Japanese green tea and in fact is more expensive than any other Japanese loose leaf teas.
-This is due to its intensive labor process, but worth of it!
+The processes after picking leaves are the same as sencha - steaming, rolling, kneading, drying, sifting, roasting and often blending.
+Gyokuro is considered to be the highest grade of loose leaf tea among Japanese green teas.
+In fact, gyokuro is more expensive than any other Japanese loose leaf teas.
+This is due to its intensive labor process, but we think this price is worth it.

 Delicious & Relaxing